Grant guidelines

 Successful applicants will be required to enter into a Grant Agreement Contract with the Department of Transport.
 This agreement contract will detail the obligations of both parties, including but not limited to funding and payment details, reporting requirements, communication protocols, agreed outcomes and acquittal conditions.

-To be finalised within two weeks of being advised of grant offer.
+To be finalised within 2 weeks of being advised of grant offer.

 2. Evaluation and reporting